mofosyne/Holo-InternetofEnergy-MDBook/src/whatisioe.md

 Energy systems in every country in the world are undergoing massive transformation.
 The grids we rely on and the power that flows through them historically and typically has flowed one way with you and I as consumers of energy, being fed by large centralized power generation plants.
 This architecture however is under attack.
-Rooftop solar systems, home battery storage, Electric Vehicles, and Intelligent 'IoT' devices are flooding onto the system.
+Rooftop solar, home battery storage, Electric Vehicles, and Intelligent 'IoT' devices are flooding onto the system.
 These services are democratising the grid and with IoT becoming pervasive we now have the ability to create an eco-system where any energy consuming, storing, monitoring, or generating device or system can connect, co-ordinate, orchestrate, and/or transact energy value.
-It is still early days in this transformation and our grid providers are struggling to keep up, but it is happening rapidly and the industry as a whole is trying to 'upgrade the airplane mid flight' from a top-down, one way energy feeder systems, into a full-mesh networks.
+It is still early days in this transformation and our grid providers are struggling to keep up, but it is happening rapidly and the industry as a whole is trying to 'upgrade the airplane mid flight' from a top-down, one way energy feeder systems, into a full-mesh network.

 ## The Internet of Energy
-The internet of energy is using technology is about preparing for that outcome by leveraging device intelligence at the top, middle and extreme edges of the energy system.
+The internet of energy is using technology to prepare for that outcome by leveraging device intelligence at the top, middle and extreme edges to create an intelligent energy system.

-It is the common and open protocol and language that enables energy consuming, generating, storing, or monitoring devices to securely, privately, and with scalability communicate, disseminate and share value.
+A common and open protocol and language that enables any energy consuming, generating, storing, or monitoring devices to securely, privately, communicate, disseminate and share value in a way that will scale beyond any other alternative offering or architecture.

-We wish for the IoE to become a standard analogous to what TCP/IP protocol has become for the information internet in that it is a de-facto standard that is used across devices, brands, architectures, states, countries..
+The IoE aims to become a standard analogous to the TCP/IP protocol for the information internet in that it is a de-facto protocol that is used across devices, brands, architectures, states, countries..

-For that reason the IoE is built upon some of the same principles as TCP/IP in that it is:
+The only way that a solution can achieve that is if it is built upon some of the same principles including the requirements that it is:
-- Open source and free to use for anyone to adopt and use (not proprietary and closed).
+- Open source and free to use for anyone to adopt and use (not proprietary and closed like ALL other solutions in the market).
 - It is simple and elegant and provides a common 'language' that works across any device type, brand, manufacturer, businesses, and geography.
 - Is scalable, lightweight, modular, and community driven.